Soapbosnia/bmp-js/readme.md

 ## What is the purpose of this?

-It may not serve any purpose other than to work on it and in the meantime expand knowledge about data and image processing and various algorithms used alongside it.
+It may not serve any purpose other than to work on it and in the meantime expand knowledge about data and image processing and various algorithms used alongside it and use that knowledge to build image filters and so on.

 In my honest opinion I do not think one should deploy this library inside a production environment albeit I do know it is production-ready and perhaps where it could be applicable to save on maintenance and implementation resources but